Texas Tech University

 GENERAL INFORMATION

-1. The Board of Regents has established the Office of Audit Services (OAS) in accordance with the Texas Internal Auditing Act.
+1. The Board of Regents has established the Office of Audit Services (OAS) in accordance with the Texas Internal Auditing Act, which serves as the mandate for OAS.
 The OAS serves all divisions, campuses, and locations of TTUS and its institutions (collectively, the System).

 2. In order to provide organizational independence, the Chief Audit Executive (CAE), who coordinates and supervises all OAS offices and locations, reports directly to the board, functionally through the board’s audit committee, and administratively to the Chancellor.

-3. The mission of the OAS is to enhance and protect organizational value by providing risk-based and objective assurance, advice, and insight.
+3. The mission and purpose of the OAS is to strengthen the System’s ability to create, protect, and sustain value by providing the board and management with independent, risk-based, and objective assurance, advice, insight, and foresight.

-4. To accomplish their work, the CAE and staff members of OAS are authorized to have full, free, and unrestricted access to all functions, manual and electronic records (including student, personnel, and medical records), property, and personnel relevant to any audit or engagement.
+4. To accomplish their work, the CAE and staff members of OAS are authorized to have full, free, unrestricted access to all functions, data, information, records (including but not limited to student, personnel, and medical records), property, and personnel relevant to any audit or engagement.
 Auditors will be prudent in the use and protection of information acquired during the course of an engagement.

-5. Regents' Rule 07.02, Audits, serves as the OAS charter, defining its objectives, standards of practice, organizational reporting relationships, scope of work, areas of responsibility and accountability, and authority.
+5. Regents’ Rules, 07.02, Audits, serves as the OAS charter, defining its mission, purpose, mandate, standards of practice, authority, and other aspects of its operations.

 6. In addition, TTUS Regulation 08.01 provides information on the following topics: